• Skip to main content

 • Got a little more to spend on a mid-range hotel?
 Check out Hotel Indigo Shanghai On The Bund, a delightfully modern hotel featuring a stunning skyline views, especially from its chic rooftop bar.

 • Craving the ultimate in Shanghai luxury?
-Scope out the views at the The Ritz-Carlton Shanghai, Pudong, a luxurious 5-star boasting a full set of swoon-worthy amenities including China’s highest rooftop restaurant & bar.
+Scope out the views at the The Ritz-Carlton Shanghai, Pudong, a luxurious hotel boasting a full set of swoon-worthy amenities including China’s highest rooftop restaurant & bar.

 DISCLAIMER: Treksplorer is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com and its affiliated international sites.